rcya1/personal-website/posts/amc-wrapped.md

 > What is the value of
 > $$2^{\left(0^{\left(1^9\right)}\right)} + \left(\left(2^0\right)^1\right)^9$$?

 Yes, you read that number correctly, and no, I'm not joking.
 During the test, I simplified this to $2^0 + 1^1 = 1 + 1$.
 From here, this is basic arithmetic.
 And I wrote the answer as 1.
-And I moved on, and never checked my work.
+And I moved on and never checked my work.
 With that, my score sunk to 118.5.
 A good score still, but qualifying for USAJMO had just become so much harder by these series of mistakes.
 While with a 132 I could've squeaked by with a 9 or maybe even an 8 in a good year, I would now need an 11 or 10.
-Since the questions on AIME got much harder as you, getting such a high score, especially with my incredible propensity for making silly mistakes, seemed impossible.
+Since the questions on AIME got much harder later in the test, getting such a high score, especially with my incredible propensity for making silly mistakes, seemed impossible.

 However, the thought that after doing so well so far in my sophomore year just to make the silliest of silly mistakes tormented me for weeks.
 Just a single check back to that #1 could've improved my score by 6 full points.
 Another few minuts could have saved me another 6 points from #5.

 The AMC 12B the next week was rather uneventful.
-I don't even remember my score, it was ok and qualified for AIME through it, but my goals were set on USAJMO.
+I don't even remember my score; it was ok and qualified for AIME through it, but my goals were set on USAJMO.
 I had no expectations of making USAMO that year, so I didn't pay much attention to the AMC 12B.

 On the day of the AIME that year, I went in not expecting much.
 I had never scored above 9 on a practice test, so I had no expectations of doing so here.
 However, when I opened the test, I was pleasantly surprised.
 In the end, I answered 10 questions, skipping #6 and answering question #14.
 When I saw #14 on the test, I was shocked at how short it was: